ElektraInitiative/libelektra/doc/ERROR_CONCEPT.md

 * Another higher layer of distinguishment for the error location

 Reasons against it:
-* Extra line & unneccessary
+* Extra line & unnecessary

 Suggestion:
 Having both ingroup and module is too much information.
 Also again in most cases users should get the relevant information out of the reason line.